matt-garman/mcu-relay-controller/README.md

   interfaces defined in the above h file

 Top level directories:
-- 'hardware-details`: contain a .c and .h file For each supported microcontroller
+- `hardware-details`: contain a .c and .h file For each supported microcontroller
 - `images`: contains precompiled images, ready to be flashed to an microcontroller
 - `pcb`: contains schematics, gerbers, and BOM files for relay